stelzinga/MF/MGT_80.Tools.md

 - Count nr of Routines
 - Count nr of Processes within Routines
 - Count Effort spent on Process(es)
-- Count nr of Results e.g. nr of Controls closed per year, nr of documents produced, etc.
+- Count nr of Results e.g., nr of documents produced, etc.
 - A combination of the above by Routine or across all Routines and within or across all Run Goals

 Change Goals are composed of Projects, see below.
 Projects change the Run by improving it or extending the output of Run (adding Routines etc).
 Quantification of Projects can be as follows:
 - Extra Revenues generated
 - Extra Cost generated or avoided